 Please read carefully:

-1. YOUR HOLIDAY CONTRACT
+1. YOUR TOUR CONTRACT

-The contract is between the Company and the client (“the client” and “you” in these conditions), being any person travelling or intending to travel on a holiday operated by the Company including any person who is added or substituted after booking.
+The contract is between the Company and the client (“the client” and “you” in these conditions), being any person travelling or intending to travel on a tour operated by the Company including any person who is added or substituted after booking.
 We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (except as set out below).
-We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England and Wales only.
+We both also agree that any dispute, claim or other matter of any description (and whether or not involving any personal injury) which arises between us must be dealt with by the Courts of England Wales, Scotland and Northern Ireland only.
 No employee of the Company other than a director has authority to vary or omit any of these terms.
 No promise of a discount or refund will be binding on us unless confirmed by us in writing.

 2. TO SECURE YOUR BOOKING

-To secure a booking, the Company or their authorised travel agent requires a completed booking form and the necessary minimum deposit of 20% of the total holiday price, per person (or full payment if booking within 12 weeks of the start of your holiday).
+To secure a booking, the Company or their authorised travel agent requires a minimum deposit of 20% of the total tour price, per person (or full payment if booking within 90 days of the start of your holiday).
 On occasions, a higher deposit may be required for example to cover payment conditions imposed by suppliers.
 You will be advised at the time of booking if this is the case.
 Completion of our booking form is in your interests as doing so avoids any misunderstanding of your requirements.
 However, we are entitled to confirm your booking without one where we consider it appropriate to do so.
 All clients (including anyone who is added or substituted at a later date), whether booking in person, by telephone, by e-mail or facsimile or by any other means, will be deemed to have agreed to the following three conditions:

 A booking is accepted and becomes definite only from the date when the Company issues a confirmation invoice to the client who makes the booking or their authorised travel agent.
 It is at this point that a contract between the Company and the client comes into existence.
-Your flights and accommodation will only be requested from our suppliers by us once the deposit / full payment, as applicable, have been received and we are in a position to confirm your booking.
+Your flights and accommodation will only be requested from our suppliers by us once the deposit / full payment, as applicable, has been received and we are in a position to confirm your booking.
 Before your booking is confirmed and a contract comes into force, the Company reserves the right to increase or decrease and / or correct any error in any published brochure prices or client itinerary quote.
 It is the responsibility of the client to check their confirmation, itinerary and any other documentation upon receipt and to inform us within 10 days of any error or inaccuracy as it may not be possible to make changes at a later stage.
-Where we able to do so, you will be required to pay any fees, costs or charges incurred in making the change (see clause 4) except where any error or inaccuracy is our fault and you have failed to inform us of it within 10 days of receiving the document in question.
+Where we are able to do so, you will be required to pay any fees, costs or charges incurred in making the change (see clause 4) except where any error or inaccuracy is our fault and you have failed to inform us of it within 10 days of receiving the document in question.
 The Company or their agents reserve the right to decline any booking at their discretion.

 3. PAYMENT FOR YOUR HOLIDAY

-5. IF YOU CHANGE YOUR BOOKING
+5. If YOU CHANGE OR TRANSFER YOUR BOOKING

 6. IF YOU CANCEL YOUR BOOKING